markryall/spotification/readme.md

 In case you (like me) have configured spotify to scrobble anything you play to lastfm then you can use this to show recently played tracks (played using spotify or anything else).

 For some unknown reason, lastfm requires an application id to read the recently played tracks for a given user.
 To use the '/lastfm' route you will need to create a lastfm application with your lastfm account and set the LASTFM_API_KEY and LAST_FM_USER environment variables.

+## Future Plans

+* a menu would be nice
+* search by artist
+* search by album
+* less appalling user interface